dongguang82/Udacity_car_term1/Project2/writeup_Guang.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web.
+All of them have decent qualities and pretty good contrast between the sign and the background, I think my model should be able to recognize most of them.
+The last Yield sign's resolution is a little bit low, but I think it won't be a problem due to the shape of the sign and good contrast to the back ground.

 ![alt text][image8]